arnabk/udacity-nanodegree-capstone/report.md

 **Model 1** - We used a complete random model using a random number genertor.
 If the generated number is greater than `.7` (inclusive), we buy a stock and if it is less than `.3` (inclusive) we sell.
 We do nothing if the generated number is between `.3` (exclusive) and `.7`  (exclusive).
 We close our position just before the exchange closes for the day.

 **Model 2** - In this model, we use multiple machine learning algorithms to get the final decision.
 For example, we will use classification techniques to classify stocks into different buckets (For us, it is three).
-Then we train three neural networks for these three buckets and take position in the market based on confidence levels of predicted values from these networks.
+Then we train three neural networks for these three buckets and take position in the market based on which cluster takes the dominance and what the cluster represents.
 Each of those models are applied on real stock market data and checked whether it could return profit.

 ### Problem Statement